-ENG 5653 - History Rhetoric Since 1700 This course surveys the history of rhetoric in western Europe from 1700 to the Present.
+ENG 5653 - History Rhetoric Since 1700

+This course surveys the history of rhetoric in western Europe from 1700 to the Present.
 The first half of the course covers the rhetorics of The Enlightenment, 1700 to 1900, and the second half covers the rhetorics of the twentieth century.

-ENG 5663 - The Beat Movement This course examines the works of many of the most significant writers of the Beat Movement in American literature of the 1950s and 1960s, including Allen Ginsberg, Jace Kerouac, and William Burroughs.
-ENG 5673 - Young Adult Literature After 1980 Young Adult Literature After 1980 examines literature written after 1980 specifically for or taught to an adolescent audience.
-ENG 5683 - Women in Literature Women in Literature examines literature written by women and highlights the importance of gender in evaluating English, American, and world literature and literary cirticism by women writers.
-ENG 5693 - Films of Akira Kurosawa This course explores the works of Akira Kurosawa by examining his life, his films, and the impact of his greatest works on the world cinema.
+ENG 5663 - The Beat Movement

+This course examines the works of many of the most significant writers of the Beat Movement in American literature of the 1950s and 1960s, including Allen Ginsberg, Jace Kerouac, and William Burroughs.

+ENG 5673 - Young Adult Literature After 1980

+Young Adult Literature After 1980 examines literature written after 1980 specifically for or taught to an adolescent audience.

+ENG 5683 - Women in Literature

+Women in Literature examines literature written by women and highlights the importance of gender in evaluating English, American, and world literature and literary cirticism by women writers.

+ENG 5693 - Films of Akira Kurosawa

+This course explores the works of Akira Kurosawa by examining his life, his films, and the impact of his greatest works on the world cinema.
 Prerequisite(s): Graduate standing.

-ENG 5703 - Kung Fu Films & Literature This course examines Asian martial arts films, focusing primarily on Hong Kong films, by exploring such film icons as Bruce Lee and Jackie Chan; by analyzing the works of directors such as Ang lee consideration is given to many important forms other than the novel, particularly the short fiction of the writers of regionalism, realism and naturalism.
-ENG 5783 - Composition Theory & Research This course provides an in-depth study of the scope of composition theory, the methods of composition research, and the work of individual theorists.
-ENG 5793 - Character & Culture - 18th Cen Character and Culture in the Eighteenth Century examines representative texts in eighteenth-century English literature that show how human identity was conceived and presented through various literary structures, with special emphasis on the novel and the drama.
-The growth of the reading public and the rise of the middle class, the invention of biographical writing, the exploration of friendships between men and women, and the dialectic between the individual and society are key issues to be covered in this course.
-ENG 5803 - 20th-Cent Spanish Lit in Trans Twentieth-Century Spanish Literature in Translation examines twentieth-century works (translated from Spanish into English) by such writers as Unamuno, Lorca, Jimenez, Borges, Mistral, Neruda, Garcia Lorca, Paz, Allende, Anaya, and others.
-This course explores the interchange of influences between the old world and the new.
-ENG 5813 - American Indian Youth Lit and Chang Cheh; and by evaluating the Chinese philosophies of Taoism, Buddhism and Confucianism in such films.
-ENG 5713 - 19th Century American Women Writers and adolescent literature from a variety of perspectives including traditional educational texts, contemporary texts, and challenged/ contentious texts.
+ENG 5703 - Kung Fu Films & Literature

+This course examines Asian martial arts films, focusing primarily on Hong Kong films, by exploring such film icons as Bruce Lee and Jackie Chan; by analyzing the works of directors such as Ang lee and Chang Cheh; and by evaluating the Chinese philosophies of Taoism.
+Buddhism and Confucianism in such films.

+ENG 5713 - 19th Century American Women Writers

 This course provides an introduction to the major American female writers of the nineteenth century.
 This course focuses on novels, but includes short stories and poetry.

-ENG 5823 - Ethnic American Literature This one-semester course focuses on the literature of African-Amer- icans, Asian-Americans, Hispanic Americans, American Indians, and European Americans.
-ENG 5723 - Composition Pedagogies This class examines practical strategies for helping students improve their composition skills by exploring established and emerging pedagogies.
-ENG 5833 - Cyberpunk Film and Literature In this course, students will explore the visual and literary sub-genre of cyberpunk science fiction.
-Students will define the genre according ENG 5733 - TESL Pedagogy Future teachers of English as a second language (TESL) examine how creativity and research canhelp develop effective games and simulations forpedagogical purposes.
-First, students investigate to the themes of the invasion of the mind, the ontology of cyborgs, and the paranoia of oppressive politics.
-Students will also assess the value this genre has in postmodern world fiction.
-Prerequisite(s): Graduate standing. methodologies for creating language games and simulations for the classroom.
+ENG 5723 - Composition Pedagogies

+This class examines practical strategies for helping students improve their composition skills by exploring established and emerging pedagogies.

+ENG 5733 - TESL Pedagogy

+Future teachers of English as a second language (TESL) examine how creativity and research canhelp develop effective games and simulations forpedagogical purposes.
+First, students investigate methodologies for creating language games and simulations for the classroom.
 Second, they develop that knowledge into computer assisted language exercises.
 Finally, students will present their research and scholarly projects in a class symposium.
 Prerequisite(s): Graduate standing.

-ENG 5843 - Teaching Secondary English This course is methodology course which links educational philosophy or theory to the formulation of units, behavioral objectives, and daily lesson planning relative to teaching grammar, composition, literature in the secondary schools.
-Prerequisite(s): Bachelor in Education or admitted to a certification program with graduate standing.
-ENG 5743 - Pre-Shakespearean Literature Pre-Shakespearean Literature analyzes traditional English texts from the point of view of the creativity of character and their relation to narrative.
+ENG 5743 - Pre-Shakespearean Literature

+Pre-Shakespearean Literature analyzes traditional English texts from the point of view of the creativity of character and their relation to narrative.
 This course offers an intensive study of different literary forms and their effects on the reader.

-ENG 5753 - Issues In Rhetoric ENG 5853 - Shakespeare Comedies This one-semester course offers an in-depth study of six of Shake- speare's comedies.
-In addition to studying the secondary criticism, students will correlate films and stage productions with their reading of the primary texts.
+ENG 5753 - Issues In Rhetoric

 This course offers an intensive study of a specific topic within the canon of rhetoric.
 Content will vary within the limits of the discipline.

-ENG 5763 - American Literature 1800-1865 ENG 5863 - Shakespeare's History Plays This course provides extensive research into the plays and background of the early Kings of England through literary analysis.
-This course is a comprehensive study of the "flowering of American literature" from the beginning of the 19th century to the close of the ENG 5873 - American Indian Film American Indian Film offers a critical survey of early and contemliterature" from the beginning of the 19th century to the close of the Civil War.
+ENG 5763 - American Literature 1800-1865

+This course is a comprehensive study of the "flowering of American literature" from the beginning of the 19th century to the close of the Civil War.
 Special consideration is given to many important forms other than novel, such as poetry, short fiction, and nonfiction prose.